-- 4. Loosen the screws that secure the inner lamp cover, and open it. - 5.
+- 4. Disconnect the lamp connector. - 5.
 Loosen the screw that secures the lamp. - 6.
 Lift the handle so that it stands up. - 7.
 Use the handle to slowly pull the lamp out of the projector. - Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector. - Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
 The sharp edges inside the projector may cause injuries.
 If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - 8.
-As shown in the figure, lower the new lamp.
+As shown in the figure, insert the new lamp.
+Align the lamp connector and 2 sharp points with the projector and push the lamp a bit into the locked position. - 9.
+Insert the lamp connector.

-- 9. Tighten the screw that secures the lamp. - 10.
-Ensure the handle is fully laid flat and locked in place. - 11.
-Replace the inner lamp cover and tighten the screws. - · Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw. - 12.
-Replace the lamp cover on the projector. - 13.
-Slide it back into position. - 14.
+10. Tighten the screw that secures the lamp.

+II.
+Ensure the handle is fully laid flat and locked in place.

+- Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw. - 12.
+Replace the lamp cover on the projector.

+- 13. Tighten the screws that secure the lamp cover. - 14.
 Connect the power and restart the projector.